Find Grad Schools

 35 Yearly Graduations

 The 6th most popular school in the country for math majors who are seeking their master's degree is The University of West Florida.
 Each year, around 13,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,735 per year, while in-state graduate students, on average, pay $7,088 per year.
-The math program at The University of West Florida awarded 35 master's degrees during the 2020-2021 school year.
-Of these students, 57% were women and 20% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 35 people received their master's degree in math from UWF.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 37% were women.

 30 Yearly Graduations

 California State University - Long Beach is the 7th most popular school in the nation for students seeking a master's degree in math.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 30 master's degrees were handed out to math majors at CSULB.
-About 37% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 30 people received their master's degree in math from CSULB.
+About 29% of this group were women, and 63% were students from an underrepresented racial-ethnic group.

 29 Yearly Graduations

 University of Illinois at Urbana-Champaign comes in at #8 on our list of the most popular colleges offering master's degrees in math.
 Each year, around 52,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,446 per year, while in-state graduate students, on average, pay $14,635 per year.
-During the 2020-2021 academic year, 29 people received their master's degree in math from UIUC.
-Of these students, 10% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,542 per year, while in-state graduate students, on average, pay $14,891 per year.
+During the most recent year for which we have data, 29 people received their master's degree in math from UIUC.
+About 24% of this group were women, and 24% were students from an underrepresented racial-ethnic group.

 #9